Language selection

 • Increase the housing supply and affordability as part of complete, transit-oriented communities

-• Help mitigate climate change and improve climate resilience
+• Help mitigate climate change and improve climate resilience.

 Public transit funding also complements Canada's strengthened climate plan: A Healthy Environment and a Healthy Economy.
 The plan commits the federal government to provide permanent federal funding for public transit in support of making clean and affordable transportation available in communities across Canada.